-Below you can see the progression of colour band reading levels that your child will work through and details of the skills required within each level.
 Please remember that all children progress at different rates and their travel along the reading journey may not be the same.
-We take many things into consideration before moving a child on to the next colour band so please come in and chat if you have questions about this.
+We take many things into consideration before moving a child to a different level so please come in and chat if you have questions about this.

 Beginning your child's reading journey at Chartham

-When we meet the parents of the children due to start each September, they are able to choose a book to keep and share at home.
+All children due to start each September, are gifted a book to keep and share at home.
 We hope that this supports our new pupils on their journey to becoming lifelong readers for pleasure!